bikemath/bikemath.github.io/index.md

 S. Breckling, and M. Neda [Numerical study of the Navier–Stokes-α deconvolution model with pointwise mass conservation](http://www.tandfonline.com/doi/full/10.1080/00207160.2017.1329532), *International Journal of Computer Mathematics*, pp 1-34 (Accepted 2016, Published 2017)

-S. Breckling, M. Neda, and F. Pahlevani, A Sensitivity Study of the Navier-Stokes-α Model, (Accepted 2017, Computers and Mathematics With Applications)
+S. Breckling, M. Neda, and F. Pahlevani, [A Sensitivity Study of the Navier-Stokes-α Model](http://www.sciencedirect.com/science/article/pii/S0898122117306168), (Preprint Published November 1, 2017, Computers and Mathematics With Applications)

-### [](#header-3)Submitted Research, and Drafts in Preparation
+### [](#header-3)Submitted Research and Drafts in Preparation
-S. Breckling, Regularizing an Extrapolated BDF2 Scheme for Incompressible Flows Regularized with Time Relaxation, (Prepared, to be submitted November 2017)
+S. Breckling, Regularizing an Extrapolated BDF2 Scheme for Incompressible Flows with Linear Time Relaxation, (Submitted November 2017)

 S. Breckling, S. Shields, The Long-Time Stability of Second Order Time-Stepping Methods for the Navier-Stokes Equations (In Preparation, to be submitted December 2017).